tiagosiebler/binance/README.md

 // You can use promises
 binanceRest.allOrders({
-        symbole: 'BNBBTC'  // Object is transformed into a query string, timestamp as automatically added })
+        symbole: 'BNBBTC'  // Object is transformed into a query string, timestamp is automatically added })
     .then((data) => {
         console.log(data);
     })
     .catch((err) => {
-        console.error(err.message);
+        console.error(err);
     });

 /*